Senate Debates Freight-Centered Bill

 The Inflation Reduction Act of 2022 is a scaled-back version of President Biden’s Build Back Better climate change proposal.
 The Inflation Reduction Act aims to combat severe weather events for infrastructure projects and promote greener sources of energy for transportation networks.
-The total bill comes to a grand $740 billion and while the bill details many different initiatives, this article will only focus on the $369 billion for climate action and energy security.
+The freight-centered bill comes to a grand $740 billion and while the bill details many different initiatives, this article will only focus on the $369 billion for climate action and energy security.

 Where is this money going?